MBcom/kioskmanager/Readme.md

 * **Helm Deployment:** Includes a Helm chart for simplified deployment on Kubernetes.
 * **Video Caching:** Nginx Ingress configuration snippet included for long-term caching of video assets.

+# Getting Started
+For detailed documentation for both administrators and end users, please visit [Kioskmanager Documentation](https://mbcom.github.io/kioskmanager/).

+For deployment instructions, you can follow the steps outlined in this README.

 ## Prerequisites for Deployment

 * Kubernetes cluster (v1.19+ recommended).